 To finance my project I have diverted $20 per week from my regular church envelope, and put that money aside to pay for my supplies.
 Please don’t tell my pastor.
 If you do the math, you will see that I will not live long enough to accomplish my goal (of sending out 65,000 gospels.)
 I won’t even come close.
 But having a target enables me to stay focused.

 $20.00 per week times 52 weeks per year works out to roughly 1000 gospels mailed out per year.
-Over the past year and a half I have mailed out 1655 gospels, so I’m right on track.
+Over the past two years I have mailed out 2200 gospels, so I’m right on track.

 Going forward, I hope the concept catches on with Christian people in general.
 It’s certainly not the only way to fulfill the Great Commission, but it is something that almost everyone could participate in to some extent.